sydni/workshop/README.md

 There's a lot more to styling, but this should be enough for you guys to extrapolate from.
 The main issue with styling really is just understanding where it goes, plus the use of native UI components in appropriate situations.
 We've covered both, so you should be in good stead!

-### more imrpovements : navigation
+### more impovements : navigation

-Say we want to add navigation to our app - for that we'd bring out the `NavigatorIOS` component (this component is specific to iOS - there's a cross-platform `Navigator`, but we'll stick to `NavigatorIOS` for now).
+Say we want to add navigation to our app - for that we'd bring out the `NavigatorIOS` component (this component is specific to iOS - there's a cross-platform `Navigator`, but for reasons of ease and native-feel, we'll stick to `NavigatorIOS` for now).

 :rotating_light: As usual, import the component from `react-native`: